 Above the town are the ruins of Ardrossan Castle, which is open to visitors.
 The 12th century castle was destroyed by the forces of Oliver Cromwell.

 An 1837 description of Ardrossan, including a listing of the key personalities of the town, is given in this extract from Pigot's Directory for Ayrshire.
 The transcript was provided by Keith Muirhead from Queensland.

 The North Ayrshire Museum, located in an 19th century church, has displays of local history.

 John Kerr [1824-1907] the Scottish physicist who discovered the magneto-electric Kerr effect , was born in Ardrossan and studied and worked in a modest laboratory in Glasgow between 1857 and 1901.

 View photographs of Ardrossan and the surrounding area.

-- The transcription of the section for Ardrossan from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Ardrossan from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 Information about boundaries and administrative areas is available from A Vision of Britain through time.